Registration is OPEN for Spring 2023 Cohort !

 We can’t guarantee that the program will run until we have at least 8 participants registered, but we CAN guarantee that all graduates will have no problem finding employment in the industry immediately 😉

-The goal of our River Roots Program is to create a learning opportunity for students to become well rounded outdoor professionals.
+Our goal of the River Roots Program is to create a learning opportunity for students to become well rounded outdoor professionals.
 Those who graduate from the program will be hard working, growth oriented leaders that have the skills, experience, and certifications to manage risk, make decisions, be environmental stewards, and inspire others.

-Your end goal may be to enter a career in outdoor education or backcountry guiding, to seek personal growth, to gain certifications and experience, to go on an epic adventure AND have memories and stories that will last a lifetime.
+Your end goal may be to enter a career in outdoor education or backcountry guiding, to seek personal growth, to gain certifications and experience, to go on an epic adventure or have stories to last a lifetime.
+You decide.

 By fully immersing yourself for 42 days with a focus on white water canoeing expeditions, you will;

 - Learn to manage risk